ZhuangLab/Chromatin_Analysis_2020_cell/combinatorial_tracing/PostAnalysis/Readme.md

 2. Calculate the correlation between the lamina/speckle association rate and the A/B density ratio (Figure 6G, H)

-3. Calculate the median distance from the lamina for A and B regions (Figure S5B)
+3. Calculate the median distance from the lamina for A and B loci (Figure S5B)

-4. Calculate the association rate to the lamina and the nuclear speckles for A and B regions (Figure 6E,F)
+4. Calculate the association rate to the lamina and the nuclear speckles for A and B loci (Figure 6E,F)

 5. Calculate the correlation between association rate to nuclear bodies and transcriptional activity (Figure 6J)

-6. Calculate the correlation between A/B density and transcriptional activity in different nuclear environments (Figure 7D)
+6. Calculate the correlation between *trans* A/B density ratio and transcriptional activity in different nuclear environments (Figure 7D)

 __Part5__AmanitinTreatement__ contents:

 1. Calculate the proximity frequency matrix for amanitin treated cells

-2. Compare the trans-chromosomal proximity frequency for A and B regions for amanitin treated cells (Figure S6A,B)
+2. Compare the trans-chromosomal proximity frequency for A and B loci for amanitin treated cells (Figure S6A,B)

-3. Calculate A and B densities in amanitin-treated cells
+3. Calculate *trans* A and B densities in amanitin-treated cells

-4. Calculate the average A/B density ratio across regions (Figure S6C)
+4. Calculate the median *trans* A/B density ratio across all imaged cells for individual genomic loci (Figure S6C)

 5. Calculate the change in association rates to lamina/speckles upon treatment with amanitin